aijaz/blog/content/posts/2012/08/2012-08-27-how-to-customize-octopress-theme.markdown

-title: "How to Customize your Octopress Theme"
+title: How to Customize your Octopress Theme
 date: 2012-08-27 01:18
 comments: false
 Category: Computers